AlejoM1908/MeLi-Challenge/back/README.md

 For the .env file, you can use the following variables:

-- SECRET_KEY: A secret key for the application for security purposes.
+- JWT_SECRET: A secret key for the application for security purposes.
 Obligatory.
+- REFRESH_SECRET: A secret key for the application for security purposes.
+Obligatory.

 - MYSQL_HOST: The host of the MySQL database.
 Obligatory.
 - MYSQL_PORT: The port of the MySQL database.
 Default: 3306
 - MYSQL_USER: The user of the MySQL database.
 Obligatory.
 - MYSQL_PASSWORD: The password of the MySQL database.
 Optional if the database doesn't have a password.
 - MYSQL_DATABASE: The name of the MySQL database.
+Obligatory.

+- COUNTRY_API_URL: The URL of the country API.
 Obligatory.

 ### Build and run with Docker
 To build the image, run the following command: